ua0003/GMTJPemailer1/README.md

 *IMPORTANT this program assumes a SSL connection will be used.
 This means you can use the program with GMAIL.*

 ### Demo
 For demo purposes also make sure that the GMTJPemailer.config is in the same working directory as GMTJPemailer1.
-This file will allow you to send emails from a per-configured email address.
+This file will allow you to send emails from a pre-configured email address.

 For demo purposes the following information can be used to test the --configure function: